Shamima Begum will not be allowed to return to the UK to fight the decision to remove her citizenship, the Supreme Court has ruled.

 After she was found, the then home secretary, Sajid Javid, cancelled her British citizenship on security grounds.

 You can appeal in court against such a decision.
-Ms Begum did, and the Court of Appeal ruled that she should be allowed to return to the UK to make her case.
+Ms Begum did so, and the Court of Appeal ruled that she should be allowed to return to the UK to make her case because she could not do so from a dangerous camp in northern Syria.

 One of the other girls who travelled with her, Kadiza Sultana, was reportedly killed in a bombing raid, but the fate of the third - Amira Abase - is unknown.